Shernandez520/promo-artwork-automation-case-study/README.md

 ### 💡 The Insight
 After sorting through multiple batches by hand, I realized that image orientation data was already embedded in the file metadata.
 That meant the process could be automated.

-I decided to explore whether **PowerShell** could read these dimensions and sort files accordingly — saving our team time and frustration.
+I decided to explore whether **PowerShell** could read these dimensions and sort files accordingly,saving our team time and frustration.

 ---